solana-foundation/solana-improvement-documents/proposals/0148-stake-program-move-instructions.md

 is effective stake.
 There is no activating or deactivating stake.
 * An "inactive" stake is in an `Initialized` or `Stake` state.
 There is no effective, activating, or deactivating stake.
-* Any stake account with any amount of activating or deactivating stake is said to be in a "transient" state.

 ### `MoveStake`